 The impact of the new buildings is not significantly greater than the existing.
 The site is reasonably screened which helps aid the visual integration of the proposal.
 A significant proportion of the site, particularly to the north, next to Ballymacrea Road will be used for touring caravans.
-This will assist in reducing the visual impact as the use will likely be transitory and little used off season.
+This will assist in reducing the visual impact as the use will likely be transitory with limited occupancy off season.

-8.17It is therefore considered that the proposal is consistent with this policy in PPS 4.
+8.17 It is therefore considered that the proposal is consistent with policy PED 4 of PPS 4.